 A corporation is a legal entity that is completely independent and separate from its owners.
 There are several types of corporations, but the most popular types are C-corps (double taxed) and S-corps (not double taxed).

 This business structure is popular for businesses that have lots of growth potential that wish to attract large amounts of capital and scale quickly in the future.

 Corporations also make sense for businesses with many outside investors because they offer the benefit of raising capital by selling stock.

-Furthermore, corporations can be used for non-for-profit purposes which are dedicated to a specific social cause such as educational, religious, scientific, or research.
+Furthermore, corporations can be used for not-for-profit purposes which are dedicated to a specific social cause such as educational, religious, scientific, or research.

 The advantages of corporations

-- Limited liability – Stockholders are not personally liable for claims against the corporation; they are only liable for their personal investments.
+- Limited liability – Stockholders are not personally liable for claims against the corporation; they are only responsible for their personal investments.

 - Secured business finance – As a formal entity structure, corporations are more likely to be considered for investment and capital injection by lending institutions.
 Furthermore, a corporation can raise capital by issuing new shares to the public and new investors, which presents a substantial opportunity to secure business finance and fundraising.